-Use the following table to identify and correct problems that prevent a particular module from being recognized on a workstation that is otherwise functioning correctly.
+Use the following list to identify and correct problems that prevent a particular module from being recognized on a workstation that is otherwise functioning correctly.

-Possible Cause Action Modules might be improperly positioned.
-X-Bus and SCSI modules must be properly positioned or some of them will not be recognized.
+Possible Cause Corrective Action Modules might be improperly positioned.
+X-Bus and SCSI modules must be properly positioned; otherwise, some of them will not be recognized.
 In many cases, X-Bus modules must be placed immediately to the right of the processor, followed by SCSI modules.
 See your hardware installation guides, however, for more detailed information.
 Too many modules might be connected to the workstation.
 The X-Bus length cannot exceed 24 inches.
 (X-Bus length is the distance between the first X-Bus connection and the last, as shown in the following illustration.
 Turn off the workstation and disconnect power.
 Remove any modules that make the X-Bus too long.
-X-Bus Length In addition, the number of SCSI modules is limited, depending on the workstation model.
+X-Bus Length 543.20-A In addition, the number of SCSI modules is limited, depending on the workstation model.
 In many cases, that limitation is one SCSI Upgrade module, followed by six SCSI Expansion modules.
 See your hardware installation guide, however, for more detailed information.
-Modules might not be properly seated.
-Turn off the workstation and disconnect power.
-Dis- connect the offending module, and check for bent or broken pins.
-If the pins appear to be undamaged, reconnect each module, pressing the X-Bus firmly together before latching.